yuvaramsingh94/AdvancedLaneDetection/writeup_template.md

 * Combine both these threshold images into a single one .
 * Define a region of interest mas and apply to the threshold image to remove all the unwanted borders .
 * Apply perspective transformation to the thresholded image to convert it into birds eye view
-* Use techniques like erode , dilate to clean the image from noice
+* Use techniques like erode , dilate to clean the image from noise
 * Apply histogram to find the center of the lane line
 * If we had already found the lane line in the previous frame , we can use its x value to find the starting point (Don't use Histogram)
 * Using sliding window method provided at udacity , find the lane pixels and fit an second order polynomial